 For me using the nRFConnect smartphone app is very useful in the debug process.

-My experience so far is when the public address of the HCI controller is set as 00:00:00:00:00:00 the client (central) application will detect the peripheral BT device as ANOMYNOUS, and connecting to it via the nRFConnect makes the client applic crashing.
+My experience so far is when the public address of the HCI controller is set as 00:00:00:00:00:00 the client (central) application will detect the peripheral BT device as ANOMYNOUS, thus the advertising is working, and connecting to it via the nRFConnect makes the client applic crashing.

 I suggest you set the public address of the HCI controller via the cmd hcitool cmd 0x3f 0x006 0x0 0x0 0x1 0x2 0x21 0xAD (you are of course free to chose a different BD address).
 Make sure the btattach process is running correctly (e.g. btattach -B /dev/tttyACM0 -S 1000000 -P h4) before setting the address.